 Boavista

-Pros of living in Boavista
+Pros of Living in Boavista

-- Modern and well-connected neighborhood.
+- Modern and well-connected Porto Portugal neighborhoods.

 - Upscale shopping centers and contemporary architecture.